 Some companies may be concerned that after getting your MBA, you will find a new job.
 Showing commitment to returning to the organization for a minimum amount of time can help make your case.

-Know the Value of Darden’s MBA for Executives Program
+Know the Value of Darden’s MBA for Executives

 In Darden’s EMBA program students and employers alike expand their capabilities and achieve a greater level of success.
-Being able to articulate the value of Darden’s MBA for Executives program for both you and your employer will be central as you make your case.
+Being able to articulate the value of Darden’s MBA for Executives for both you and your employer will be central as you make your case.
 When you are learning in real time, you are taking new ideas and theories back to your organization with great speed.
 While this is true of any top-tier executive MBA program, Darden’s EMBA program offers several distinct advantages:

 - Darden teaches via the case method, and that means that as a student you are being trained to have a bias toward action and the practical application of every technique and concept you learn.

 - Darden’s EMBA format is optimized for transmitting knowledge to busy managers.
-Blending monthly visits to the Darden Grounds with distance learning, the program allows students to immerse themselves in a rigorous course of study while staying on top of their professional responsibilities.
+Blending monthly visits to the Darden Grounds with distance learning, the program allows students to immerse themselves in a challenging course of study while staying on top of their professional responsibilities.

 Create a Strong Proposal